henne169/Machine-Learning/README.md

 # Machine-Learning
-Exercise sheets of the lecture machine learning
+Project in the framework of the machine learning seminar at TU dortmune